skyvory/extraction-convolution/README.md

 For such tool, by using this GUI-supported intermediary batch extractor, you can choose executables (.exe) for resource processing, assign resource file format to process, and directory of the resource files.

 Note that for tools/executables that require more than just one resource file, the result would be guaranteed not according to what expected, or at worse crash the application.

+### *Extraction Front hasn't been tested as the developer hasn't had spare time to assure app works seamlessly.
+Feel free to report problem.*